-Brokers that convert Alibaba ADRs to Hong Kong ordinary shares
+Broker that converts Alibaba ADRs to Hong Kong ordinary shares

-While most brokers do not offer ADR conversion services like BABA to 9988, two global do: Freedom24 and Interactive Brokers.
+While most brokers do not offer ADR conversion services like BABA to 9988, one global does: Interactive Brokers.

 Founded in 1978, IBKR is one of the world’s most trustworthy brokers.
 It offers an enormous range of financial products (stocks, ETFs, Options,…), and low currency conversion fees (FX fees).
 Conversion of ADRs is also available.